Australian Business Law Review (ABLR)

 Contracts and restitution – Michael Borsky

-Industrial law and relations – Dr Victoria Lambropoulos
+Industrial and workplace relations law – Dr Victoria Lambropoulos

 Insurance and transport – Professor Julie-Anne Tarr

 Media and telecommunications – Dr Martyn Taylor

 Privacy – Normann Witzleb

 The consolidated table of authors and articles for this Journal is available here.